 The Student Counseling Services staff members are often limited in what they are able to do outside of their offices.
 We offer treatment to any student who requests it but we cannot "recruit" patients.
 We will not approach students with concerns that others have about them.
 The Student Life Office deans and academic deans can be more proactive in their approaches to students.
 They are able to contact students who might be troubled or whose behavior is of concern to faculty, staff or other students, or whose actions are disrupting the orderly functioning of the campus community.

 If you think that a student could benefit from some counseling or if the student seems to be in some crisis, you can refer the student directly to our office (860-439-4587) and suggest they make an appointment.
-In the past faculty and staff members have even walked a student to our offices either to make an appointment or to be seen by a counselor immediately.
-In urgent situations we will make space in our schedules to see a student in need immediately.
+In the past, faculty and staff members have even walked a student to our offices either to make an appointment or to be seen by a counselor immediately.
+In urgent situations, we will make space in our schedules to see a student in need immediately.
 No one can compel a student to seek counseling treatment.
-However, if you encounter a student, that you think is in distress or whose behavior is disruptive, but is resistant to counseling, we encourage you to contact that student's academic dean or call one of the deans in the Student Life Office who could follow-up with that student.
+However, if you encounter a student that you think is in distress or whose behavior is disruptive, but is resistant to counseling, we encourage you to contact that student's academic dean or call one of the deans in the Student Life Office who can follow-up with that student.

 No student should have license to disrupt continually the orderly functioning of the college community life, even if there is an emotional or mental health "cause" for it.
 These types of behaviors are better viewed as needing disciplinary action.
 Clinical treatment should not be seen as an excuse for bad behavior.